owensgl/intro-genomics/labs/lab_2.md

 $ mkdir thesis
 ```

-As you might guess from its name,
-`mkdir` means 'make directory'.
 Since `thesis` is a relative path
 (i.e., does not have a leading slash, like `/what/ever/thesis`),
 the new directory is created in the current working directory: